Producing 'Candle Wick' | Breakdown

 ABOUT:

-'ALMA' is about following a robot’s daily commute and routine to reflect on human life, aim and purpose.
+The story is about following a robot’s daily commute and routine to reflect on human life, aim and purpose.

 COLOUR SCRIPT: